Find information per region

 Lodging the inventory request with the notary, any challenges, and all subsequent actions must be carried out, whenever possible, through the Inventory Proceedings Management Platform (Article 2(2) of the Legal Framework for Notarial Inventory, published in annex to Law No 117/2019 of 13 September 2019).

-As a rule, the services described are available 24 hours a day, 7 days a week.
+The services described are available 24 hours a day, 7 days a week (unless the server is down).

 Citius